6 Sights in Toulon, France (with Map and Images)

 Fort Saint-Louis

-Fort Saint-Louis, also called Fort des Vignettes, is a cannon tower built in Toulon in 1534 by the engineer Saint-Rémy, on the initiative of François I, in order to protect the city from Saracen incursions of Barbary pirates, such as the one who had plundered the city and taken captives in 1530.
+Fort Saint-Louis, also known as Fort des Vignettes, is a cannon tower built in Toulon in 1534 by the engineer Saint-Rémy, on the initiative of François I, with the aim of protecting the city from Saracen incursions by Barbary pirates, such as the one who had plundered the city and taken captives in 1530.

 Wikipedia: Fort Saint-Louis (Toulon) (FR)